Chart Color Schemes

 The level of general health in Halls Head - Erskine is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-The prevalence of common health conditions is low among the general population but nears the nation's average across older, at-risk cohorts.
-Approximately 60% of the total population (13,207 people) has private health cover, which is exceptionally high.
-The most common medical conditions are arthritis and mental health issues, impacting 11.0 and 7.4% of residents respectively.
-Sixty-four point four percent declared themselves completely clear of medical ailments compared to 71.9% across Greater Perth.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 11.0% and 7.4% of residents, respectively, while 64.4% declared themselves as completely clear of medical ailments compared to 71.9% across Greater Perth.
 Health outcomes among the working-age population are broadly typical.
 The area has 33.2% of residents aged 65 and over (7,363 people), which is higher than the 16.3% in Greater Perth.
-Health outcomes among seniors are above average but rank lower nationally compared to the broader population.
+Health outcomes among seniors are above average, though they rank lower nationally than the broader population.

 Frequently Asked Questions - Health